schemrio/spec/README.md

 Schemr is dedicated to providing a safe space for its contributors, and to build a diverse home for tech.
 All contributions and project activity are covered under the Contributor Covenant, which project members should uphold.

-# Contributor Covenant

-- Be nice and uphold the safe space.